bcgov/angular-scaffold/README.md

 ## Node and NPM

-Node 6.9.x or greater must be installed.
+Node 6.9.x or greater must be installed (an angular-cli requirement).

 ## Install angular/cli